MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-22-mobilefirst-android-Oreo.md

 - Srihari Kulkarni
 ---

-On the day of the first total solar eclipse to sweep across the US in 99 years, Google made the next version of their Android operating system 'Android Oreo'.
-Over the air (OTA) updates of Android O are now available for download on select Pixel and Nexus devices.
+On the day of the first total solar eclipse to sweep across the US in 99 years, Google released the next version of their Android operating system 'Android Oreo'.
+Over the air (OTA) updates of Android Oreo are now available for download on select Pixel and Nexus devices.
 [Head here](https://developer.android.com/about/versions/o/download.html) to see if your device is listed.

 Android Oreo has introduced a variety of new [features and capabilities](http://www.androidauthority.com/android-8-0-review-758783/) like notification channels and notification dots for managing push notifications, Picture-in-Picture mode, autofill framework for managing user input.
 Behind the scenes, Android Oreo also introduces changes to limits on backgound operations and background location tracking.